Businesses try to coax Trump from tariffs brink, aides quarrel

 Navarro, director of the White House National Trade Council, asked about Trump's plans, told Fox News: "We have the lowest tariffs in the world ... and what do we get for that?
 We get a half-trillion dollar-a-year trade deficit."

-(Additional reporting by Susan Cornwell in Washington, Chris Prentice in New York and Dominic Evans in Istanbul; Writing by Kevin Drawbaugh; Editing by Will Dunham)
+(Additional reporting by Susan Cornwell in Washington, Chris Prentice and Richa Naidu in New York and Dominic Evans in Istanbul; Writing by Kevin Drawbaugh; Editing by Will Dunham)